Diet in ckd (not on dialysis)

 Special Instructions

-- Prescribed amount of salt & 3-4 tsp oil could be used for cooking per day
+• Ghee & oil 3-4 tsp could be used for cooking per day